Queen Rania Visits Relocated Elderly Residents After Fire At White Beds Society's Golden Age Home

 Date

-Queen Rania Al Abdullah visited Darat Samir Shamma for the Elderly on Sunday, where residents were relocated after a fire broke out at the White Beds Society's Golden Age Home on Friday morning.
+AMMAN - her majesty Queen Rania visited Darat Samir Shamma for the Elderly on Sunday, where residents were relocated after a fire broke out at the White Beds Society's Golden Age Home on Friday morning, according to a statement from Office of Her Majesty.

 Legal Disclaimer: